ongres/BABEL_1_2_0__PG13_5__deprecated/INSTALLING.md

 ### Download the distribution tarballs

-Assuming that you're currently located inside the extracted tarball folder, set the `PG_SRC` as follows:
+Navigate into the extracted tarball folder and set `PG_SRC` as follows:

 ```sh
 export PG_SRC=$(realpath $PWD)